Skip to main content

 The Director of the Office of Management and Budget should, in coordination with the Category Management Leadership Council and the Chief Data Officer Council, establish a strategic plan to coordinate agencies' responses to government-wide data challenges hindering implementation of the category management initiative, including challenges involving prices-paid and spending data.
 (Recommendation 7)

-OMB agreed with the substance of our recommendation, and in March 2023, the Government-Wide Category Management Program Management Office (PMO) summarized actions previously taken in response to the recommendation.
-To address this recommendation, OMB should take additional actions, including pursuing a strategic plan for addressing government-wide data challenges.
+OMB agreed with the substance of our recommendation, and in October 2024, the Government-Wide Category Management Program Management Office (PMO) summarized actions previously taken in response to the recommendation, including ongoing implementation of OMB's Hi-Def initiative, which seeks to improve clarity of government data in accordance with OMB Circular A-137.
+In January 2025, OMB reported that actions were in progress to address this recommendation, again citing the Hi-Def Initiative.
+As of March 2025, OMB did not provide any additional updates.
+To address this recommendation, OMB should take additional actions, including pursuing a strategic plan for addressing category management specific data challenges related to spending and prices paid data.

 Office of Management and Budget The Director of the Office of Management and Budget should work with the General Services Administration's Category Management Program Management Office and other organizations, as appropriate, to develop additional tailored training for Office of Small Disadvantaged Business Utilization personnel that emphasizes information about small business opportunities under the category management initiative.
 (Recommendation 8)